khaors/geocompr/main.md

 Cross-validation belongs to the family of resampling methods [@james_introduction_2013].
 The basic idea is to split (repeatedly) a dataset into training and test sets whereby the training data is used to fit a model which then is applied to the test set.
 Comparing the predicted values with the known response values from the test set (using a performance measure such as the AUROC in the binomial case) gives a bias-reduced assessement of the model's capability to generalize the learned relationship to independent data.
-For example, a 10-repeated 5-fold cross-validation means to randomly split the data into five partitions (folds) with each fold using a 1/5 of the available data as test and 4/5 as training data (see upper row of Figure \@ref(fig:partitioning)).
+For example, a 100-repeated 5-fold cross-validation means to randomly split the data into five partitions (folds) with each fold being used once as test set (see upper row of Figure \@ref(fig:partitioning)).
-This guarantees that each observation is used in the test set, and requires the fitting of five models.
+This guarantees that each observation is used once in the test set, and requires the fitting of five models.
 Subsequently, this procedure is repeated 10 times.
 Of course, the data spliting will differ (though often only slightly) in each repetition.
-Overall, this amounts to fitting 50 models whereas the mean performance measure (AUROC) of all models is the model's overall prediction power.
+Overall, this amounts to fitting 500 models whereas the mean performance measure (AUROC) of all models is the model's overall prediction power.

 However, geographic data is special.
 Remember that the first law of geography states that points close to each other tend to be, on average, more similar compared to points further away (@miller_toblers_2004; Chapter \@ref(transport)).